alnobf! draws inspiration from the unique history of several residential buildings in Berlin-Karlshorst, known locally as the Russenhäuser

 Corner of Andernacher Str. / Königswinterstr.

-An important first phase of alnobf! is the implementation of an on-site exchange program in Karlshorst, which will include lectures, discussions, readings, research, and informal meetings with local initiatives.
+An important first phase of alnobf! was the implementation of an on-site exchange program in Karlshorst, which included lectures, discussions, readings, research, and informal meetings with local initiatives.

 Program highlights: